-UEA registered students should refer to the UEA Academic Appeals and Complaints Procedure Essex registered students should refer to the University of Essex Appeals Procedure against a Progress Decision - Postgraduate Research Students or Appeals Procedure against an Examination Decision - Postgraduate Research Students (Thesis).
+UEA registered students should refer to the UEA Academic Appeals and Complaints Procedure Essex registered students should refer to the University of Essex Appeals Procedure against a Progress Decision - Postgraduate Research Students or Appeals Procedure against an Examination Decision - Postgraduate Research Students (Thesis) Brighton registered students should refer to the University of Brighton regulations on academic appeals.

-Withdrawal

-Student-led withdrawal

-97. If a student decides to withdraw from their course they should contact their personal tutor or Student Services in the first instance and complete a notification of withdrawal form located within OASIS, in accordance with the procedure and regulations relating to withdrawal.
+Withdrawal Student-led withdrawal 97.
+If a student decides to withdraw from their course they should contact their personal tutor/personal academic coach or Student Services in the first instance and complete a notification of withdrawal form located within OASIS, in accordance with the procedure and regulations relating to withdrawal.
 Any liability for fees, or entitlement to refund of fees, will be as stated in the University of Suffolk Tuition Fee Policy.

-University of Suffolk-led withdrawal

-98. University of Suffolk may withdraw a student's enrolment on either a temporary or permanent basis under any of the following circumstances:
+University of Suffolk-led withdrawal 98.
+University of Suffolk may withdraw a student's enrolment on either a temporary or permanent basis under any of the following circumstances:

-- On academic grounds, under the provisions of the Assessment Board Procedure and/or the relevant assessment regulations for the programme of study - On grounds of unsatisfactory attendance under the provision of the Student Attendance and Attendance Monitoring Policy - On disciplinary grounds, under the provisions of the Student Discipline Procedure - On grounds of professional misconduct or professional unsuitability, under the provisions of the Fitness to Practise Procedure - On health/medical grounds, under the provisions of the Fitness to Study Procedure - In cases of non-disclosure and/or the provision of inaccurate information relating to academic information, personal details, and/or criminal convictions under the provisions of the Admissions Policy or General Regulations - In cases of non-payment of accrued tuition fees, under the provisions of the Tuition Fee Policy. - 99.
-Where a student is permanently withdrawn from the University under any of the above circumstances, the contract will terminate.
+• On academic grounds, under the provisions of the Assessment Board Procedure and/or the relevant assessment regulations for the programme of study On grounds of unsatisfactory attendance under the provision of the Student Attendance and Engagement Monitoring Policy General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 21 of 44 • On disciplinary grounds, under the provisions of the Student Discipline Procedure On grounds of professional misconduct or professional unsuitability, under the provisions of the Fitness to Practise Procedure • On health/medical grounds, under the provisions of the Support to Study Procedure In cases of non-disclosure and/or the provision of inaccurate information relating to academic information, personal details, and/or criminal convictions under the provisions of the Admissions Policy or General Regulations In cases of non-payment of accrued tuition fees, under the provisions of the Tuition Fee Policy.

+99. Where a student is permanently withdrawn from the University under any of the above circumstances, the contract will terminate.
 Any outstanding fees which may have accrued at the date of termination will remain payable in accordance with the Tuition Fee Policy.

-Intellectual Property Rights

-100. Intellectual Property (IP) is the novel or previously undescribed tangible output of any intellectual activity.
+Intellectual Property Rights 100.
+Intellectual Property (IP) is the novel or previously undescribed tangible output of any intellectual activity.
 A student undertaking undergraduate or taught postgraduate programmes of study at the University of Suffolk will be the owner of any IP created by that student in the course of such academic activity unless otherwise agreed in writing.
 There are exceptions to this principle as outlined in the University of Suffolk Intellectual Property Policy.

 101. Intellectual property rights (IPR) generated by a student arising from student work are governed by the provisions of the University of Suffolk Intellectual Property Policy.
 Students are required to abide by the Intellectual Property Policy (Commercial Exploitation) and the Intellectual Property (Research and Scholarly Outputs and Learning and Teaching Materials).

-Higher Education Achievement Report (HEAR)

-102. All students enrolled on a programme of study at the University of Suffolk or one of the University's partner institutions leading to one of the following awards will be issued with a Higher Education Achievement Report (HEAR):
+Higher Education Achievement Report (HEAR) 102.
+All students enrolled on a programme of study at the University of Suffolk or one of the University's partner institutions leading to one of the following awards will be issued with a Higher Education Achievement Report (HEAR):